Water Style of Heavenly Horse Wudang Taijiquan

 This is the reason why it is an extension of the Dao.”

 The characteristics of water are gentle and yielding.
-It adapts to forms and shapes.
+Water adapts to forms and shapes.
 It goes along forces without will and flows accordingly.
 When water is in motion, it needs a path like the irrigation ditches to moisten fields.
 When water is motionless like in a deep well, it is like a mirror, without ripples there is no turbidity.
 Thus, for instance during the practice of Water Wudang Taijiquan:

 Continuously and uninterrupted;